Skip to Content

 Hidden fields are empty in submissions

-3. Make sure the hidden field names in Jotform exactly match the parameter names in the URL.
-Names are case-sensitive.
+2. Make sure the hidden field labels in Jotform exactly match the parameter names in the URL — they’re case-sensitive.

-4. Enable logging (enableLogging: true in settings) and check the browser Console.
+4. Turn on logging (enableLogging: true in settings) and check the browser Console for errors.

 Iframe not detected